tonethar/IGME-330-Fall-2021/projects/project-1.md

 - HTML Validation
 - CSS Validation
+- Images optimized:
+  - jpeg,gif,png only
-- Images optimized - jpeg,gif,png only.
-Scaled down to appropriate dimensions for web delivery:
+  - scaled down to appropriate dimensions for web delivery
   - *for example, a not cropped or scaled 12MP 4032 x 3024 image is too big, and not allowed*